 Challenge number Detail of challenge 1 Assessments, observations and discussions with pupils have identified vocabulary gaps among many pupils both disadvantaged and non-disadvantaged pupils.
-This is evident in pupils from F2 through to KS2
+This is evident in pupils from F2 through to KS2 2 Assessments, observations and discussions with pupils have identified spelling pattern and recognition gaps among many pupils both disadvantaged and non-disadvantaged pupils

-2 Assessments, observations and discussions with pupils have identified Phonics gaps among many pupils both disadvantaged and non-disadvantaged pupils 3 Assessments and analysis have identified that the issues of Covid and its impact on direct teaching.
-Covid also had an effect on engagement for some children.
-Both these challenges have themselves impacted on writing (inc. stamina for writing) 4 Assessments and monitoring of our pupils and families have identified that many of our pupils both disadvantaged and non-disadvantaged have identified social and emotional challenges, notably due to a lack of enrichment opportunities during school closures.
-Teacher requesting social and emotional support for pupils - many of who are disadvantaged are receiving ELSA support.
+3 Monitoring has identified that some children in school would benefit from more time to focus on their concentration, confidence and resilience.
+Through focused support on this area we feel the children's confidence, concentration and resilience will improve and this support their work across all areas of the curriculum.
+4 Assessments and monitoring of our pupils and families have identified that many of our pupils both disadvantaged and non-disadvantaged have identified social and emotional challenges, teacher requesting social and emotional support for pupils - many of who are disadvantaged are receiving emotional support.
 These teacher referrals for support have increased this year.
 5 Assessments, observations and discussions with pupil have identified number gaps; effecting number recognition, speed of recall and number confidence.